 - Second or Subsequent Bite: If the dog has bitten someone in the past, then the owner can be found liable for the victim’s medical expenses, lost wages, and pain and suffering.

-After getting medical attention for your child and reporting the bite to NYC Health Department, you should not hesitate to reach out to a New York personal injury lawyer at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
+After getting medical attention for your child and reporting the bite to NYC Health Department, you should not hesitate to reach out to a New York dog bite lawyer at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 Our legal team can look into the details and advocate for full compensation for your child’s injuries and emotional trauma.

 We have represented dozens of clients and their families after an attack and recovered hundreds of thousands of dollars in dog bite claims.
 In one instance, we held a dog’s owner liable after her pet jumped over a four-foot-high fence and attacked a woman walking her own dog on the sidewalk.